rakelord/PSAzureFunctions/README.md

 You will retrieve a global variable in your script called '$azureGraphAuthenticationHeader' the variable can be used with your own Invoke-RestMethod commands if needed, otherwise you can use the module functions which have this variable implemented already.

 ## Retrieve Endpoint Manager Objects
-These functions are based on that the Connect-GraphAPI has been run and is authenticated, otherwise you will receive an error than you need to connect.
 ```powershell
 # This creates a Powershell HashTable Object with the serialNumber as Key.
 # Example $EndpointDevice['COMPUTER-XXXXXX']